data61/pihanga/README.md

-# pihanga example
+# pihanga

-__NOTE__: This documentation is written for the apollo client example app.
-Some statements will need be changed.
+__TODO__: Once pihanga is published to npm registry, this README will need to be reviewed and changed.

-## Get started
+## Get started (to run example applications that use pihanga)
 Install [NodeJS](https://nodejs.org/en/) or via [package manager](https://nodejs.org/en/download/package-manager/)

 Like most `node.js` projects the workflow is: